 The moral implications are, I think, far reaching.
 Above all, however, this is intended to propose an avenue of research that reaches towards a clearer insight into the neurological mechanism of motivation.
 The implicit assertion is that the normal adult is much diminished by his motivational-immaturity and that that immaturity may be quantifiable.
 For any population, “normal” need no longer be the benchmark.
 And, from that, there follows an inescapable statistical inference: the occurrence of the phenomenon of the psychopath can be expected to increase exponentially as the centre of the normal distribution moves to the passive side.
 The more selfish the culture, the more psychopaths it can be expected to generate.
 Essentially, it is the culture itself that is sick.
-I cannot think on a single religion that has not been trying to persuade its followers that a culture of greed and self-interest is unhealthy and yet we have the USA, the most “Christian” country on the planet at the vanguard of the drive to present greed and self-interest as a virtue.
+One of the most central messages of Christianity is to persuade its followers that a culture of greed and self-interest is unhealthy and yet we have the USA, the most “Christian” country on the planet at the vanguard of the drive to present greed and self-interest as a virtue.
 Capitalism is the ultimate expression of psychopathy.
 It encapsulates the essence of the unhealthy, immature culture.
 It is a self-sustaining and almost-impenetrable barrier to human progress that must inevitably promote exploitation, generate war and dispense death and injustice in order to survive.
 And the power to bring about change lies in the hands of the ordinary peoples of every nation.
 The change need only take place in our own attitudes.
 When we begin to think and care about the effects of our “civilized society” in other parts of the world, we have already begun the process of change.

 The culture which, failing to recognize the relationship between selfishness and immaturity, encourages and promotes self-oriented motivation (i.e. any capitalist culture) can be expected to be led by individuals who are closer to the psychopathic end of the scale, the normal distribution guaranteeing the high incidence of the near-psychopathic personality while diminishing the incidence of the mature altruistic personality.
 From that, it can be inferred that the universally-assumed inherent good of democracy obtains only in a healthy, broadly unselfish culture.